Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Discussion

 {Flashing heteroclinic connections} The most exotic bifurcation phenomenon encountered in the paper is the appearance of flashing (or sparkling) heteroclinic connections.
 In fact, its appearance is one of the most important reasons to study bifurcations of non-monodromic heteroclinic contours, as it results in a bifurcation diagram which is surprisingly complex for a system which is only planar.
 Here we summarize for the reader's convenience the major facts on these bifurcations, closely following \cite{dukov}.

-As noted in the introduction, this bifurcation was discovered in 1981 by I.P.
-Malta and J. Palis in \cite{maltapalis}, see also \cite{ShilnikovTuraev:2001}.
+As noted in the introduction, this bifurcation was discovered by \citeauthor{maltapalis} [\citeyear{maltapalis}], see also \cite{ShilnikovTuraev:2001}.
 The flashing heteroclinic connections refer to the generation of an infinite series of heteroclinic connections between two saddles which make an increasing number of turns around one of the saddles before reaching the other.

-The situation in which this bifurcation was first discovered was associated with a non-hyperbolic limit cycle.
-Of the two saddles involved in this bifurcation, one is located inside the limit cycle while the other is located on the outside\footnote{Of course, more equilibria must be encircled by the cycle.}.
-The non-hyperbolic limit cycle serves as the limit set of a solution leaving the outside saddle for increasing \(t\) while simultaneously it is approached for decreasing \(t\) by a solution approaching the other saddle for increasing \(t\).
-Thus, there are solutions winding around the cycle from both the outside and inside.
+The situation in which this bifurcation was first discovered is associated with a non-hyperbolic (double) limit cycle.
+Of the two saddles involved in this bifurcation, one is located inside the limit cycle while the other is outside\footnote{Of course, more equilibria must be encircled by the cycle.}.
+The non-hyperbolic limit cycle serves as the $\omega$-limit set of an orbit leaving the outside saddle, while simultaneously it is the $\alpha$-limit set for an orbit approaching the other saddle for increasing \(t\).
+Thus, there are orbits winding around the cycle from both the outside and inside.

-The following theorem shows that when this limit cycle is destroyed, an infinite series of heteroclinic connections is generated which wind around the inside saddle an increasing number of times (see Fig. \ref{fig:flashing}).
+The following theorem shows that when this limit cycle disappears, an infinite series of heteroclinic connections is generated which wind around the inside saddle an increasing number of times.

 In the theorem we consider the parameter \(\alpha\in\mathbb{R}\) involved in the fold of cycles bifurcation.
-Thus, for \(\alpha=0\) there exists a semi-stable limit cycle as described above and for \(\alpha>0\) this cycle is destroyed.
+Thus, for \(\alpha=0\) there exists a semi-stable limit cycle as described above and for \(\alpha>0\) this cycle disappears.

 \begin{theorem} Consider a vector field containing two saddles and a semi-stable limit cycle as described above.
 Then there exists a sequence \((\alpha_n)_{n\in\mathbb{N}}\) with \(\alpha_n>0\) for all \(n \in \mathbb{N}\) and \(\alpha_n\to0\) such that for every \(n\in \mathbb{N}\), the vector field corresponding to the parameter value \(\alpha_n\) contains a heteroclinic connection making more turns around the inner saddle then the previous one. \end{theorem}